Top Menu

 The forgotten memory

 It is perhaps inevitable, when you write your memoir, that painful memories you had “forgotten” will resurface.
-These may stem from prolonged poverty, childhood humiliation, abuse, abandonment, addiction, etc. But, it doesn’t matter what the source of your painful memories is: you are weighed down by these memories and it is time to do something to alleviate that pain and to move on with your life.
+These may stem from prolonged poverty, childhood humiliation, abuse, abandonment, addiction, etc. But, it doesn’t matter what the source of your painful memories is: you are weighed down by these memories and memoir writing is something you can do to alleviate that pain and to move on with your life.

 Or, you may already be aware of your painful memories but are unwilling to evoke them, to re-live with them long enough to write about them.
-Perhaps they are still too difficult to longer with, or perhaps you are afraid you will not be able to handle the pain if it were to come back and you will become stuck again in that part of your life.
+Perhaps they are still too difficult to linger with, or perhaps you are afraid you will not be able to handle the pain if it were to come back and you will become stuck again in that part of your life.
+This is, of course, a real concern—although becoming stuck again is by no means a probability.

 There is another avenue that has been useful to me.
 Painful memories can heal when you submit them to the process of writing.